MIA Family Day - Celebration

 6:30 PM18:30

 It’s that time of year again!
-Our biannual Open(Hot) House is coming up on March 27th, featuring fire arts demos, hands-on artmaking, and recent student work on display.
-We’ll also be having a live metal pour AND with a Fire Jam brought to you by Insphyre Performance at 8pm!
+Our biannual Open(Hot) House is coming up on Wednesday, September 25th with events starting as early as 5pm, featuring fire arts demos, hands-on artmaking, and recent student work on display.
+We’ll also be having our very first IRON pour to celebrate our new foundry shed!

 There's something for everyone at the Open (Hot)House.
 Come see what we've been up to at CAFAC, enjoy snacks and refreshments, and learn how you can get involved through classes, consignment, commissions, and more!